 "Paul," portrayed by Martin Freeman, always thought he was a nice guy.
 Then he had children and realized he was impatient, angry and faced with the unenviable task of being a modern and emotionally available father without ever having experienced that kind of parenting himself.

-In 2018, Freeman was seen in Ryan Coogler’s critically acclaimed sci-fi drama Black Panther, alongside Danai Gurira, Michael B. Jordan, Andy Serkis, Forest Whitaker and Lupita Nyong’o.
-Freeman also appeared in the big screen adaptation of Jeremy Dyson and Andy Nyman’s Ghost Stories and the feature film adaptation of award-nominated short Cargo.
-The post-apocalyptic thriller also starred Anthony Hayes, Caren Pistorius and Susie Porter.
-Prior to this, he was seen reprising his role of “Dr. John Watson” in the much anticipated fourth season of Sherlock on both BBC One in the UK and PBS in the US.
-On stage he also starred in James Graham’s comedy Labour of Lovealongside Tamsin Greig at the Noel Coward Theatre.
+In 2018, Freeman was seen in Ryan Coogler’s critically acclaimed sci-fi drama Black Panther alongside Danai Gurira, Michael B. Jordan, Andy Serkis, Forest Whitaker, Lupita Nyong’o and the late Chadwick Boseman.
+He will appear in the sequel in 2022.
+Freeman also appeared in the big screen adaptation of Jeremy Dyson and Andy Nyman’s Ghost Stories, and the award-nominated short Cargo for Netflix with Anthony Hayes, Caren Pistorius and Susie Porter.
+Prior to this, Freeman reprised his role of “Dr. John Watson” in the fourth season of Sherlock on both BBC One in the U.K. and PBS in the U.S. On stage, he starred in James Graham’s comedy Labour of Love alongside Tamsin Greig at the Noël Coward Theatre.

-In 2016, Freeman was seen in Crackle’s new drama StartUp, alongside Adam Brody and Edi Gathegi.
-Freeman also starred in Glenn Ficarra and John Requa’s Whiskey Tango Foxtrot.
-He was also featured in Marvel’s Captain America: Civil War; and was seen on television screens in Sherlock.
+In 2016, Freeman was seen in Crackle’s drama StartUp alongside Adam Brody and Edi Gathegi; Glenn Ficarra and John Requa’s Whiskey Tango Foxtrot; Marvel’s Captain America: Civil War; and the Sherlock special episode “The Abominable Bride.”

 One of Freeman’s most notable television credits remains his role as “Tim Canterbury” in the hugely successful and much-loved series The Office, for which he also received BAFTA nominations in 2002 and 2004.

-Freeman’s additional film credits include Love Actually, Shaun of the Dead, Hot Fuzz, The World’s End, Confetti and The Hitchhiker’s Guide to the Galaxy.
-His stage credits also include Clybourne Park and Kosher Harry at the Royal Court Theatre and Blue Eyes and Heels at the Soho Theatre.
+Freeman’s stage credits include Clybourne Park and Kosher Harry at the Royal Court Theatre and Blue Eyes and Heels at the Soho Theatre.